momentohq/drupal-cache/README.md

 A Momento API Token is required.
 You can generate one using the [Momento Console](https://console.gomomento.com/).

+The Momento Cache module uses [Momento's PHP SDK](https://docs.momentohq.com/cache/develop/sdks/php) internally.
+While installing the Drupal module will automatically install the SDK for you, you will need to install and enable [the PHP gRPC extension](https://github.com/grpc/grpc/blob/master/src/php/README.md) separately for the SDK to function.

-## Installation
+## Installation and Configuration

 Add the module with `composer require 'momentohq/drupal-cache:v0.3.2'`.
 You may need to edit your `composer.json` to set `minimum-stability` to `dev`.

-Enable the module in your Drupal administrator interface.
+Enable the `momento_cache` module in your Drupal administrator interface or using `drush en momento_cache`.

 Add the following to your `settings.php` file: